-Pursuant to Scheme of Arrangement ("The Scheme") between the Company and HT Media Limited (HTML) and their respective creditors and shareholders, the "Entertainment & Digital Innovation Business" of HTML along with its related assets and liabilities, and the related strategic investment in HT Digital Streams Limited (HTMS) has been transferred to the Company upon the sanction of the Scheme by Hon'ble National Company Law Tribunal (NCLT), New Delhi Bench vide order dated 7 March, 2019 (certified copy received by the Company on 27 March, 2019) has sanctioned the Scheme ("the order").
+Pursuant to Scheme of Arrangement ('The Scheme') between the Company and HT Media Limited (HTML) and their respective creditors and shareholders, the "Entertainment Pursuant to Scheme or Arrangement (The Scheme) between the Company and HT Media Limited (HTML) and their respective creditors and shareholders, the "Entertainment & Digital Innovation Business" of HTML along with its related assets and liabilities, and the related strategic investment in HT Digital Streams Limited (HTDS) has been transferred to the Company upon the sanction of the Scheme by Hon'ble National Company Law Tribunal (NCLT), New Delhi Bench vide order dated 7 March, 2019 (certified copy received by the Company on 27 March, 2019) has sanctioned the Scheme ("the order").
 The certified copy of the order sanctioning the Scheme has been filed with the Registrar of Companies, NCT of Delhi and Haryana on April 05, 2019.
 Accordingly, the Scheme has been given effect from March 31, 2018 (closing business hours), i.e.

-"Entertainment & Digital Innovation Business" includes the following:
+"Entertainment & Digital Innovation Business" includes the following:-